Tulsa race massacre: Wednesday, June 1

 Throughout the early morning hours, groups of armed white and black men squared off in gunfights.
-The fighting was concentrated along sections of the Frisco tracks, a dividing line between the black and white commercial districts.
+The fighting was concentrated along sections of the "Frisco" Railroad's tracks, a dividing line between the black and white commercial districts.
 A rumor circulated that more black people were coming by train from Muskogee to help with an invasion of Tulsa.
 At one point, passengers on an incoming train were forced to take cover on the floor of the train cars, as they had arrived amid crossfire, with the train taking hits on both sides.
 Small groups of whites made brief forays by car into Greenwood, indiscriminately firing into businesses and residences.
 They often received return fire.
 Meanwhile, white rioters threw lighted oil rags into several buildings along Archer Street, igniting them.

 As unrest spread to other parts of the city, many middle-class white families who employed black people in their homes as live-in cooks and servants were accosted by white rioters.
 They demanded the families turn over their employees to be taken to detention centers around the city.
 Many white families complied, but those who refused were subjected to attacks and vandalism in turn.